kibble-cabal/godot-rive/README.md

 ## Building

 > :warning: These instructions may be incomplete.
 They are only tested on MacOS.
-You may have to modify `build.sh`, `build_skia.sh`, and `build_rive.sh` for your system.
+You may have to modify `build/build.py` or `build/SConstruct` for your system.

 The following must be installed:
+- Python
 - [git](https://git-scm.com/)
 - [scons](https://scons.org/)
 - [ninja](https://ninja-build.org/)